 The Classic Factory / owner: H.T.
 Price

-Manufactured: Auburn 2 and 4 place Speedsters and the 812 Cord
+Manufactured: Auburn 2 and 4 place Speedsters and a Cord

 The Classic Factory